This site is dedicated to our ancestors and a gift to our descendents.

 Join us as we explore our Berne Heritage.
-We'll follow the scenic Helderberg Trail, now State Route 443, as it wanders through the Helderberg hills in Western Albany County, along the same route taken by our forefathers....
+We'll follow the scenic Helderberg Trail, now State Route 443, as it wanders through the Helderberg hills in western Albany County, along the same route taken by our forefathers.

-The early history of Knox Knox, New York Sesquicentennial New York, published in 1973 contains a similar caveat, "It is the hope that the community will continue to become more conscious of its past heritage and many more pertinent fact of our history will be disclosed."
+The early history of Knox,"Knox, New York Sesquicentennial", published in 1973, contains a similar caveat, "It is the hope that the community will continue to become more conscious of its past heritage and many more pertinent fact of our history will be disclosed."

-To share these new facts I wrote Berne and Knox, Our Geman Heritage.
+To share these new facts a few years ago Hal wrote Berne and Knox, Our Geman Heritage.
 The history of the settlement of these two towns covers the period from the first settlers to 1787.
-Even though during this period the terms Berne and Knox and not exist, I use them to make it clearer to the readers where certain events took place.
-German is the language they spoke and modern Germany is the area most of them came from.
+Even though during this period the terms Berne and Knox and did not exist.
+Still he used the town names to make it clearer to the readers where certain events took place.
+German was the common language they spoke and modern Germany is the area most of them came from.
 The book tells when the earliest settlers arrived, where they came from, why they came to Berne and Knox, and where they first settled.

 A reprint of Our Heritage